Housing and Residential Life Policies 2024-2025

 Availability

-Kitchen usage is available on a first-come, first-serve basis.
+Kitchen usage is available on a first-come, first-served basis.
 Students who wish to check out the kitchen key must have a valid student ID with them at the time of key checkout.
 Students will leave their student ID with the Desk Attendant (DA) on duty in exchange for the kitchen key.
 Once the student returns the key, their ID will be returned.
 DAs will check to ensure that the kitchen has been thoroughly cleaned.
 Damages not accounted for will be charged to the individuals whose IDs were logged prior to the check.
 Please be respectful of the space we provide.
 Lending the kitchen key to other students is a breach in contract and will result in the loss of kitchen privileges.

 Please keep in mind that students are expected to always observe 24-hour courtesy hours.
 During courtesy hours, individuals should maintain a respectful volume so as not to disturb residents who may be studying or resting.
-In addition, students using the kitchen must be receptive to feedback from individuals/groups who are in the Multipurpose Room or the West Hall Classroom.
+In addition, students using the kitchen must be receptive to feedback from individuals/groups who are in the Multipurpose Room or the West Hall classroom.
 Failure to comply with requests to lower the noise level from the kitchen will result in the loss of kitchen privileges.

 Cleaning and Cooking

 Cleaning is the responsibility of those who use the kitchen.
-You are responsible for cleaning all surfaces of the kitchen as well as taking out the trash and recycling.
+You are responsible for cleaning all surfaces of the kitchen, as well as taking out the trash and recycling.
 Always clean up messes and spills to prevent falls.
-All groups/individuals will be assessed charges for extra services, including but not limited to housekeeping, kitchen inventory replacement and any additional maintenance expenses brought about by the use of the facilities.
+All groups/individuals will be assessed charges for extra services, including, but not limited to, housekeeping, kitchen inventory replacement and any additional maintenance expenses brought about by the use of the facilities.
 We cannot guarantee or monitor an allergen-free, Kosher or gluten-free environment.
 Please take this into consideration when using this space.
 Do not leave food cooking unattended.
-Any damage to the kitchen will be the responsibility of the individual/s whose IDs are logged with the desk attendant at the time of the damage.
+Any damage to the kitchen will be the responsibility of the individual(s) whose IDs are logged with the desk attendant at the time of the damage.
 Do not pour cooking oil, grease or fats into the sink or toilet bowl.
 Use paper towels to remove oil and grease residue from cookware prior to washing.
 Alcohol of any kind is not permitted in the kitchen.
 Due to the limited space and demand for the kitchen, prepared meals are prohibited from being eaten in the kitchen.

 Kitchen Amenities

-Limited cookware, utensils, appliances, and cleaning supplies have been provided in the kitchen.
+Limited cookware, utensils, appliances and cleaning supplies have been provided in the kitchen.
 If bringing your own cookware into the kitchen, please label your items and keep them with you at all times.
 Any cookware or appliance left in the kitchen will be considered a donation to the kitchen.

 Damages